 Leads high performing teams

-Company values and beliefs are important in any organisation, hence the need to explore ways to embed purpose and add value in line with the company’s objectives.
-Aside from a targeted focus on the areas of ESG and sustainability, a CSO candidate should be able to develop a strong understanding of other core business functions, analysing how his strategy or plan might impact the bottom line.
+Company values and beliefs are important in any organization, hence the need to explore ways to embed purpose and add value in line with the company’s objectives.
+Aside from a targeted focus on the areas of ESG and sustainability, a CSO candidate should be able to develop a strong understanding of other core business functions, analyzing how his strategy or plan might impact the bottom line.

 Driving change through others

 All in all, inspiring others to adopt your views on sustainability is key – by amassing a substantial network, mutual benefit can arise from co-delivering a purposeful sustainability strategy.

 While these 8 non-technical competencies offer only a glimpse into the intricacies of the role of the CSO, I hope this article helps companies get a better sense and understanding of what to look for in a CSO, and also serve as a guide for current CSOs and leaders to further hone their current skill set as well.

 Paddy joined Acre in 2022 to lead the expansion of the Acre business in APAC.

 Originally from the UK Paddy has spent over 15 years working across multiple markets in the APAC region with relationships in the finance and commercial sectors.
 At Acre he is specifically aligned with the growth of the sustainable finance, impact investing and sustainable energy practice.
 This includes working with banks, insurers, pension funds, investment managers, private debt, equity & real-asset funds, family offices and foundations for roles which are sustainability themed and/or impact aligned as well as any sustainability and ESG related positions across all other functions.

 Paddy has a BSc (Hons) in Geography from the University of Newcastle Upon Tyne.